 Lake Ridge Academy believes that the study of a world language allows one to see and experience the world in a new way while enriching and adding breadth to one’s life.
 The World Language curriculum offers a dynamic program of French and Spanish honors and non-honors language courses in grades 9-12.
 Advanced offerings include AP options in both languages.
-In addition to our two core programs, we offer an introductory language and culture course in Japanese.
-Opportunities to learn Latin and Mandarin Chinese are also available to students through online offerings.

 The Mathematics curriculum offers students appropriately challenging courses that provide students with interesting and stimulating mathematical experiences to prepare them for further study in mathematics and mathematics-related fields.
 The courses offered and methods of teaching used in the classroom reflect current thinking in the mathematics education community that focuses on developing a student’s ability to see the mathematics in real-life situations and to use mathematical techniques to model situations and solve real-life problems.
 Most students enter the Upper School taking Geometry and our most advanced learners end their study taking AP courses, Multivariable Calculus and/or College Discrete Mathematics.